drewhart/geonomics_docs/sphinx_dir/doc.rst

 This defines the minimum value (in the units of the variable represented by the file you are reading in) to use when rescaling the file's array to values between 0 and 1.
-(This is done to satisfy the requirement that all Geonomics :py:`Scape`\s have arrays in that interval).
+(This is done to satisfy the requirement that all Geonomics :py:`Layer`\s have arrays in that interval).
 Defaults to :py:`None` (in which case Geonomics will set it to the minimum value observed in this file's array).
-But note that you should put good thought into this parameter, because it *won't* necessarily be the minimum value observed in the file; for example, if this file is being used to create a :py:`Scape` that will undergo environmental change in your `Model`, causing its real-world values to drop below this file's minimum value, then you will probably want to set this value to the minimum real-world value that will occur for this :py:`Scape` during your :py:`Model` scenario, so that low values that later arise on this `Scape` don't get truncated at 0.
+But note that you should put good thought into this parameter, because it *won't* necessarily be the minimum value observed in the file; for example, if this file is being used to create a :py:`Layer` that will undergo environmental change in your `Model`, causing its real-world values to drop below this file's minimum value, then you will probably want to set this value to the minimum real-world value that will occur for this :py:`Layer` during your :py:`Model` scenario, so that low values that later arise on this `Layer` don't get truncated at 0.

 ------------------------------------------------------------------------------